Skip to main content

 Selected Highlights

-Seven Last Words from the Cross
+Seven Last Words from the Cross with Tenebrae

 Barber’s Adagio and Allegri’s Miserere prepare the way for James MacMillan’s great Passion meditation, in this emotionally-charged evening from Tenebrae and Britten Sinfonia.

-Re-folking Viennese classics, with ZRI quintet
+Re-Folking Viennese Classics, with ZRI quintet

-Inspired by a Viennese pub visited by many composers for the folk performances it hosted, Britten Sinfonia and ZRI perform classical music re-imagined for orchestra and folk band.
+Inspired by a Viennese pub visited by many 19th-century composers for the folk performances it hosted, Britten Sinfonia and ZRI perform classical music re-imagined for orchestra and folk band.

 ROH Linbury Theatre: Three Chamber Operas